DataDog/Miscellany/get_all_child_orgs/README.md

 This script uses a Datadog HTTP endpoint which is subject to change at any time with no guarantee.

+# Motivation
+Currently (2019-04) the DD API does not return all child orgs when querying https://docs.datadoghq.com/api/?lang=bash#get-organization - the orgs array only returns a single org.
+This was tested against multiple know orgs with many child orgs.

 # Run Code
 - Use `pyenv` to set your Python version to `2.7.15`
 - Setup a python virtualenv: `virtualenv all_child_orgs`